maxhbr/LDBcollector/md/Intel.md

             "License :: OSI Approved :: Intel Open Source License" ],
         "__impliedId": "Intel",
+        "__impliedComments": [
+            [
+                "Scancode",
+                [
+                    "this has this title in SPDX and OSI text The Intel Open Source License for CDSA/CSSM Implementation (BSD License with Export Notice)"
+                ]
+            ]
+        ],
         "facts": {
             "Open Knowledge International": {
                 "is_generic": null,